Dannynsikak/visual-search-assistant/README.md

 Frontend Framework: Built with React and Tailwind CSS, providing a responsive and visually appealing UI.
 Accessibility: Designed to be user-friendly for all users, with a focus on accessible elements for audio playback.

+# WAV Image Visualization for Audio Paths

+Added a new feature to enhance the accessibility and interactivity of the platform!
+Now, not only does the Visual Search Assistant generate text descriptions and audio files, but it also provides a visual representation of the generated audio.

+How it works:
+Audio Path Visualization: After processing an image and generating the description audio, the backend now creates a visual waveform image (wav.png) of the audio file, which is displayed to the user in the frontend.

+Waveform Display: This new visual feature helps users better understand the structure of the audio, providing a graphical representation of sound waves.
+It offers users an additional layer of feedback, showing the peaks and valleys of the audio's intensity.

+Why it's useful: This feature enhances the user experience by providing both auditory and visual outputs.
+It's particularly beneficial for users who prefer a more interactive and engaging interface, or for visually impaired users who may benefit from additional context around the audio content.

 ## Technologies Used

 # Frontend: